 The peak of Ruka sits 492 meters above sea level, and the mountain boasts a vertical drop of 201m, continuous trails up to 1300m in length, and a ski season that regularly surpasses 200 days in length.
 There are 34 groomed runs at the resort, 27 of which are illuminated to compensate for the short winter days of Lapland.

-Ruka will once again host the first moguls competition of the FIS Freestyle World Cup season for 2016/17, with the action set to take to the resort's famous "Battery Run" on December 10, 2016.
+Ruka will once again host the first moguls competition of the season for 2017/18, with the Mercedes Benz FIS Freestyle World Cup Opening set to take to the resort's famous "Battery Run" on December 9, 2017.

 A look back at some of the highlights from the 2016/17 FIS Freestyle moguls World Cup season.